 Michigan’s Upper Peninsula is a magical place in the winter months.
 Visitors can find activities for every member of the family and fitness level.
-Whether you’re visiting for Christmas or New Year or looking for a winter getaway destination, you can spend a day or a week enjoying all the winter things to do in the Upper Peninsula!
+There are so many unique Upper Peninsula winter things to do!

 Cross-Country Trails in the Upper Peninsula

 With the amount of snow that the Upper Peninsula receives, it is no surprise to learn you’ll have many choices when it comes to cross-country skiing trails.

 Porcupine Mountains Ski Trails

 Three warming huts are offered, and you will be enthralled by the beauty of the frozen waterfalls you encounter along the way.

 Wolverine Ski Trails in Ironwood has 8 trails over 24 kilometers that cater to traditional cross-country skiers and skate skiing.
 Trails range from novice to expert.